How Jakob Johnson Is Helping Define the Post–Tom Brady Patriots - Sports Illustrated

 So his journey to revivalist fullback in a retrofitted Patriots offense, minor international celebrity and centerpiece of the NFL’s International Player Pathway Program, which aims to globalize and diversify the league’s almost exclusively U.S. makeup, came as a bit of a surprise to everyone.
 Now in his third year, Johnson typically plays on about a third of the Patriots’ offensive snaps.
 He played almost half in a nearly pass-less, windswept victory over the Bills 16 days ago, in which Johnson made a critical block to free running back Damien Harris for a 64-yard touchdown.
 He is the fulcrum of their “21” personnel package (two running backs, one tight end and two wide receivers), which they use more than almost any other team in football.
 He is Pro Football Focus’ second-highest-graded fullback (behind Ravens stalwart Patrick Ricard).
 Last week, he received a ball from owner Robert Kraft at a press conference, held on his 27th birthday, commemorating his 1,000th snap in the NFL, a benchmark hit by only two other International Pathway players in the program’s history.

 Last season, Bill Belichick said that Johnson was among the top five players he’d ever coached in terms of year-to-year growth.
 Belichick has told friends that he considers Johnson—easily identified by the brightly colored dreadlocks draped over the back of his neck collar—a “tone setter.”
-Johnson, in turn, has adopted some of his coach’s personality, artfully dodging a question about any difference between the playbook of the Stuttgart Scorpions, the last team he played for before coming to the NFL, and the one used by the Patriots (which, he says, names plays after random European countries).
+Johnson, in turn, has adopted some of his coach’s personality, artfully dodging a question about any difference between the playbook of the Stuttgart Scorpions (which, he says, names plays after random European countries), the last team he played for before coming to the NFL, and the one used by the Patriots.

 “I knew what the media wrote about him, what people say,” Johnson says.
 “Super smart, super intelligent.
 People always just think he’s mean and mysterious.
 But [through him] I realized that there is so much more to the game than I was aware of.”